human-pangenomics/R3_HPRC/README.md

 # R3_HPRC

 Tracking repository for the HPRC R3 sample cohort.
-Contains metadata and sequence data manifests for ~400 samples assembled as part of the Human Pangenome Reference Consortium.
+Contains metadata and sequence data manifests for 345 samples assembled as part of the Human Pangenome Reference Consortium.

-## Repository contents
+## Sequence Data

 | Path | Description |
 |---|---|